cesarParra/SObjectConverter/README.md

 ## Example - Translating Records

-An example implementation of a converter is provided in the `/sample` module.
+An example implementation of a converter to translate record field values is provided in the `/sample` module.

-That example shows the capabilities of cloning a record rather than converting by returning the same received SObjectType as the target and using all populated fields for the map.
+That example shows the capabilities of cloning a record rather than converting by returning the same received `SObjectType` as the target and using all populated fields for the map.
 Using the `afterConvert` method the resulting SObject's name is renamed with an `_es` suffix to denote that it is a translated version of a different record.

 ```java
 public with sharing class Translator extends conv_SObjectConverter {